Andxi/ps4sdk-docker/readme.txt

   How do I use it?
  ==================

- Use the helper script to run elf-loader:
+ Use the helper script to run bash in the docker container:

    ps4sdk-docker.sh